 It also may be used to consecrate and activate mantras that may need to be “woken up” or blessed by the Goddess herself.
 Be certain that you approach her with love and a pure motivation, and that your use of the mantra is in accord with True Will.
 In this day and age, when self proclaimed gurus abound and the vidya is becoming increasingly popular and diffused from the point of origin (the Goddess herself!), it certainly does not hurt to reconnect to the source behind the mantra, and allow that great Shakti to irradiate it with life, love, and power.
-Read more of this post
+Continue reading “Awakening mantras”

 Michael Staley’s essay The Resurgance of Cosmic Identity (published in the Jeruslaem Press edition of Austin Osman Spare’s Book of Pleasure) is inspired and insightful.
 This part in particular struck a deep cord: